mature-woman/dolboeb/README.md

 # Ebaboba database
-A lightweight database in pure PHP<br>
+A lightweight database by pure PHP<br>

 At the moment the project is a modified RFC 4180